Airbnb revenue in black neighborhoods mostly goes to white hosts: study

 But according to a new study by an Airbnb watchdog, most of the money earned in predominantly black neighborhoods goes to white hosts who are new to the neighborhood, furthering economic disparity and gentrification.

 “Black neighborhoods with the most Airbnb use are racially gentrifying, and the (often illegal) economic benefits of Airbnb accrue disproportionately to new, white residents and white speculators,” author Murray Cox wrote in the unpublished draft summary of the study, which a source provided to The Real Deal.

 The study, conducted by Inside Airbnb, used facial recognition software to determine hosts’ races based on their Airbnb profile photos in the city’s 72 predominantly black neighborhoods and then calculated all-time revenues for their listings.

 Whites make up 13.9 percent of the overall population in those neighborhoods, but disproportionately account for 74 percent of the Airbnb host population, according to the summary.

-When it came to earnings, white hosts in these neighborhoods pocketed a total of $227 million – or 59 percent of the income earned in these neighborhoods – compared to the $160 million black hosts earned during the month of Sept.
-2016, the study reported.
+When it came to earnings, white hosts in these neighborhoods pocketed a total of $159.7 million – or 73.7 percent of the income earned in these neighborhoods – compared to the $48.3 million black hosts earned, the study found.
 Based on the population breakdown, that means white hosts disproportionately reaped 530 percent of the economic value that Airbnb brought into predominantly black neighborhoods that month, the study says.

 A spokesperson for Airbnb cast doubt upon the study’s methodology.

 “This so-called report is nothing more than selective racial profiling, which is not surprising for a hotel-front group with a history of supporting a law that is harmful to underrepresented minorities and communities of color,” the spokesperson wrote in an email to TRD.